RodrigoHTEC10/ObjectOrientedProgramming_TC1030.302/README.md

 - Inheritance
 - Aggregation

-A preliminary UML diagram of this project is presented below:
+The UML diagram of this project is presented below:

 ![DiagramProject](https://github.com/user-attachments/assets/9a0d0633-d439-498c-9361-406a271ffd65)